MZaidArshad/MZaidArshad/README.md

 ###

 <p align="left">Welcome to my GitHub profile!
 I'm passionate about building beautiful and responsive web applications using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-With experience in both backend and frontend development, I strive to create user-friendly and attractive interfaces that provide seamless experiences for users.<br><br>>Visit my Portfolio: https://mzaidarshad.netlify.app</p>
+With experience in both backend and frontend development, I strive to create user-friendly and attractive interfaces that provide seamless experiences for users.<br>

 ###